tanmayaeron/RISC-V_Simulator/README.md

 - <b>memory.txt: </b> details of memory
 - <b>register.txt: </b> details of registers
 - <b>outputLog.txt: </b> details of changes in temporary registers for each cycle
+- <b>forwarding.txt: </b> details of data forwarding paths taken in each cycle
+- <b>stats.txt : </b> contains general stats about the code compilation.

 ### ScreenShots